LawleyFall2017/230-fall2017/Schedule.md

 Tuesday is a reading day, so we will not have class that day.
 I will be available for one-on-one meetings to provide feedback on your portfolio projects.

+Reminder: Your portfolio project is due on 10/15!

 - **Thursday Readings**
   - [CSS Frameworks & Grids](https://www.lynda.com/CSS-tutorials/CSS-Frameworks-Grids-2016-Q3-REVISION/504266-2.html?org=rit.edu) - You don't need to do the exercises, just watch the videos.
   - [About Materialize](http://materializecss.com/about.html) - This is the framework you'll be using for this week's exercise